scrabbletank/farhome-rules/spacehome/rulesdoc.md

 As each creature can only act once per turn, when drawing a die for a team that has no more creatures left to act, the dice is ignored and discarded.
 Any dice added to the bag last for only a single round.
 For example, only the first round of combat gets the bonus from surprise.

+### Actions
+Players have 5 AP which they can spend on various actions during their turn.

+#### Movement (1 AP, Limit 2)
+Spend an action and move up to their movement speed.
+Does not need to happen all at once, can be spent between other actions.

+#### Attack (Various)
+Make a basic attack with their weapon.
+Most weapons cost 2 AP, but some weapons cost more or less.
+Many weapons come with manuevers or alternate firing modes which cost more or less AP.

+#### Dual Wield Attack (+1AP)
+Attacks whiel Dual wielding use a single attack roll based on their main hand weapon.
+A Dual Wield attack adds the offhands base damage to the attack.
+You may choose a single target for the attack, combining the damage into a single hit for the purposes of armor and resistances.
+Alternatively, you can declare a second target for the offhand damage as long as the target is in range of the offhand.

+You may dual wield any two one-handed weapons and use them to attack as long as both weapons are in range.
+For example, you may use a pistol and a dagger as long as the target is adjacent to you.
+This can be used with any attack/manuever as long as the attack/manuever does not require both hands.

+#### Use Item (1 AP)
+Using an item, such as a stim pack, costs 1 AP unless otherwise stated.
+Opening doors or grabbing an object does not cost any AP, but interacting with one does.
+For example, opening an unlocked door costs no AP, but using a keypad to unlock a door costs 1 AP.

+#### Manuever/Weaving (Various)
+Manuevers/Weavings have their own AP costs listed.
+Like Farhome, they have restrictions on when they can be used:
+- Can only use one Manuever/Weaving a round
+- Cannot use the same Manuever/Weaving on two consecutive rounds
+- Reactions ignore these limits, but can only be used once per creatures turn.

+#### Casters (Various)
+Basically spells.
+They have their own energy/AP costs, but otherwise there is no limit on how many you can do a turn.

+#### Disengage (2 AP)
+Safely disengage from melee attackers.
+Attempting to move away from an enemy without disengaging provokes an opportunity attack.

+#### Opportunity Attacks (Free Action, 1/Round)
+While holding a melee weapon you may make an opportunity attack when a creature willingly leaves your zone of control.
+You can only make a single opportunity attack each round

+#### Overwatch (1 AP)
+If you have no enemy adjacent to you, you can declare Overwatch and end your turn.
+While in overwatch you cannot make opportunity attacks or take reactions.
+When an enemy at least 3 tiles away from you moves without cover you may make a basic ranged attack against them.

+Overwatch ends after you make an attack or at the start of your next turn.

+### Cover
+Cover comes in two forms, Light and Heavy cover.
+While behind cover, any Reflex or Toughness roll you make has added successes.

+- **Light Cover:** +1 Success.
+- **Heavy Cover:** +3 Successes.

+## Conditions
+various abilities/attacks inflict conditions.

+**Suppressed**
+Can stack up to 3 times.
+When gaining stacks that would take you over 3, you lose all stacks of Suppressed and gain Stun.
+For each stack of Suppressed your movespeed is decreased by 1 per stack and any attack you make has -1 Success per stack.
+Lose all stacks after taking a move action.

+**Stunned**
+When stunned you lose all AP, cannot overwatch, or take reactions.
+During your turn you may only take a single move, attack, or caster action, ending your turn immediately after.
+Unless otherwise specificed, Stun is removed at the end of your turn.

+**Bloodied**
+Does nothing by itself, but many abilities gain benefits against Bloodied targets.
+A creature is considered bloodied if their Wounds are below their maximum.

+**Poisoned**
+When making any non-defense roll, lose 1 Success per stack of Poison.
+Poison does not accumulate, instead only the Poison with the highest stacks is used.
+Unless otherwise specified, Poison lasts for 10 minutes.

+**Bane**
+Bane alters a creatures fate for the worse.
+When making any roll you must keep a die as white for each stack of bane.
+For example, if you have 6 proficiency in a skill and have Bane 2 you would roll 1 yellow, 2 green, and 2 white dice.

+**Blind**
+Blinded creatures cannot take Overwatch.
+They lose 2 Successes on Attacks, Reflex rolls, and any Caster ability that requires sight.
+Any attack or casting made against a target more than 6 tiles away automatically fails.

+**Grappled**
+Grappled creatures cannot move and automatically fail Reflex saves.
+While grappled, creatures lose access to one of their arms, preventing them from using two handed weapons or dual wielding.

+**Disrupt**
+Disrupt affects a creatures items rather than the creature itself.
+While an item is disrupted it no longer functions and cannot be used.
+When an item that grants Shielding is disrupted, it instead changes its recharge to 0.
+Mundane items, such as a dagger, cannot be disrupted.

 ## Feats
 A bunch of ideas for feats, in no particular order.